Industry Spotlight: Cyber Security Best Practices from Sky

 Nevertheless, organisations shouldn’t rely on technology alone when considering how to build upon and improve their cyber security practices.
-Ryan Duplessis, Head of Cyber Security Engineering & Oversight at Sky, shares some insight into how he approaches cyber security, and why people are an integral pillar to establishing a strong and future-proofed cybersecurity strategy that should work alongside your tools.
+Ryan Duplessis, Head of Cyber Security Engineering & Oversight at Sky, shares some insight into how Sky approach their cyber security and why people are an integral pillar to establishing a strong and future-proofed cyber security strategy that should work alongside your tools.

 What are some key cyber security challenges?

 “One of the biggest challenges for anyone building a cyber security strategy will always be human nature.